Underground-Learning-Club/soflash/README.md

 ## online site

-- This app is online here: https://soflash.vercel.app
+- this app is online here: https://soflash.vercel.app

 ## team

-- Currently [Edward Tanguay](https://github.com/edwardtanguay) is the only developer of this project
+- currently [Edward Tanguay](https://github.com/edwardtanguay) is the only developer of this project
-- This is a project in the [Online Learning Club]()
+- this is a project in the [Online Learning Club]()

 ## general plan